 Rapid change will wait for no CTO

 The tech landscape is constantly evolving.
-This requires a workforce that can utilise emerging technologies while and critically thinking about the application across a business, improving efficiencies and business decisions.
+This requires a workforce that can utilise emerging technologies while critically thinking about the application across a business, improving efficiencies and business decisions.
 For Chief Technology Officers (CTOs), the challenge lies in retaining a skilled workforce while simultaneously developing their team’s skills without breaking the bank.

 Enter: The Apprenticeship Levy, an ace up every CTO’s sleeve